AdaCore/ada_language_server/doc/workspace_symbol_params.md

 This feature allows the LSP server to provide results for more flexible search conditions like:
+  -  A Start_Word_Text works like a Full_Text but tested word should match patters from the first letter.
+This is the default choice.

   -  A Full_Text match searches the pattern exactly in the contents.

-  -  A Start_Word_Text works like a Full_Text but tested word should match patters from the first letter.

   -  A regexp parses the pattern as a regular expression.